opea-project/GenAIEval/evals/benchmark/README.md

 ### Test Cases

-Each test case includes multiple services, each of which can be toggled on/off using the run_test flag.
-You can also define specific parameters for each service.
+Each test case includes multiple services, each of which can be toggled on/off using the `run_test` flag.
+You can also change specific parameters for each service for performance tuning.

 Example test case configuration for `chatqna`: